risawitama/verbose-potato/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What did one plate say to the other plate?
+Dinner is on me!